Wuggy: a multilingual pseudoword generator

 - Download our paper on Wuggy here and cite as Keuleers, E., & Brysbaert, M. (2010).
 Wuggy: A multilingual pseudoword generator.
 Behavior Research Methods 42(3), 627-633.

 - The latest version for OS X and Linux is Wuggy 0.2.0b2, which should be compatible with OS X Lion.
 The lastest version for Windows is 0.1.9.
-If you have trouble installing on Windows 7, please try these instructions. (http://www NULL.addictivetips NULL.com/windows-tips/fix-msvcp71-dll-and-msvcr71-dll-missing-error-in-windows-7/)

 - Read the changelog